 —Title IX of the Educational Amendments of 1972

-The Title IX Coordinator is responsible to oversee Title IX compliance efforts in the development, implementation, and monitoring of policy, including the coordination of record keeping and training for all students and employees.
+The College has designated a Title IX Coordinator to monitor institutional policies and practices that promote a non-discriminatory and harassment-free campus environment.
+The Title IX Coordinator is responsible to oversee Title IX compliance efforts in the development, implementation, and monitoring of policy, including the coordination of record-keeping and training for all students and employees.

 The Title IX Coordinator manages a team that is well-trained and prepared to respond to reports, investigate complaints, provide information and support, and implement the College's Policy on Sexual Misconduct.